 This move has created headaches for customers who regularly put cash in an account that don’t belong to them (parents depositing money into their college kid’s account, as an example).

-Tip: If you’re a Chase customer, take a look at MyBankTracker’s guide to sidestepping the new cash deposit rules.
+Tip: If you’re a Chase customer, take a look at MyBankTracker’s guide to sidestepping the cash deposit rules.

 Remember to find out what your bank’s cash deposit policy is so you’re not surprised (as many Chase customers were) when you get to the branch.